ladyd252/bad-baby/_drafts/honey-apple-loaf-cake.md

 ![](/uploads/dsc-1006.jpg){: width="4796" height="3075"}

 This cake comes out super moist and flavorful, but not too sweet\!
-I think its best enjoyed the next day.
+I think it's best enjoyed the next day.
 You can pair it with a little whipped cream, yogurt, ice cream, mascarpone, or keep it simple with a dusting of powdered sugar.

 ![](/uploads/dsc-1029.jpg){: width="3264" height="4458"}

-**This recipe makes 2 loafs so you could share the sweetness with a friend or neighbor.
-Finally, Shana Tova and have a sweet new year to those who celebrate\! :)**
+This recipe makes 2 loafs so you could share the sweetness with a friend or neighbor. **Finally, Shana Tova and have a sweet new year to those who celebrate\! :)**